 Position Qualifications

 SPMU

 1 State Project Director

 1 JPC per 10 districts

 SPMU CONSULTANTS 3 nos.
-Densultant (Planning, Monitoring & Evaluation) G degree/diploma in Management/ omputer Applications/Computer Science or B. Tech/BE in IT/Computer Engineering or PG in Science with rmal training on IT/computer with at least 55% marks.
-At least 3 years' experience in IT/ICT Systems implementation and analysis.
-Project management experience.
-Extensive experience in development and implementation of web-based applications and mobile plications and demonstrated knowledge and proficiency in M&E methodologies Excellent oral and written communication skills in English and conversant in local language.
-Good computer skills.
-Consultant (Health & Nutrition) PG degree in Nutrition/ Public Health/ Social Sciences/ Rural Development Community Medicine with at ast 55% marks • At least 3 years' experience in planning, implementation and monitoring of child and omen nutrition programmes.
-For applicants with PhD (in nutrition related subjects), 3 years of doctoral time would be counted as 3 years experience.
-Experience.
-Experience in SO Office including Word, Excel and PowerPoint.
-Good understanding of decentralized planning and supportive supervision.
-Excellent oral and written communication skills in English and ability to converse in local language.
+Consultant (Planning, Monitoring & Evaluation) PG degree/diploma in Management/ Computer Applications/Computer Science or B. Tech/BE in IT/Computer Engineering or PG in Science with formal training on IT/computer with at least 55% marks. • At least 3 years' experience in IT/ICT Systems implementation and analysis. • Project management experience. • Extensive experience in development and implementation of web-based applications and mobile applications and demonstrated knowledge and proficiency in M&E methodologies • Excellent oral and written communication skills in English and conversant in local language. • Good computer skills.
+2. Consultant (Health & Nutrition) • PG degree in Nutrition/ Public Health/ Social Sciences/ Rural Development Community Medicine with at least 55% marks • At least 3 years' experience in planning, implementation and monitoring of child and women nutrition programmes. • For applicants with PhD (in nutrition related subjects), 3 years of doctoral time would be counted as 3 years of experience. • Expertise in MS Office including Word, Excel and PowerPoint. • Good understanding of decentralized planning and supportive supervision. • Excellent oral and written communication skills in English and ability to converse in local language.
+3. Consultant (Capacity Building & BCC)

-Excellent oral and written communication skills in English and ability to converse in local language.
-3. Consultant (Capacity Building &amp; BCC)

 PG degree in Social Sciences/ Health Communication/ Mass Communication/ Rural Development that

 Position Qualifications

-PROJECT ASSOCIATE 1 per 20 district includes courses on training/capacity building management in nutrition/public health with at least 55% marks ● At least 3 years' experience in planning and implementing behaviour change communication and capacity building interventions in public health/ nutrition programmes.
-Expertise in MS Office including Word, Excel and PowerPoint.
-Professional experience in planning, implementation and monitoring of training programs and state and district levels.
-Excellent oral and written communication skills in English and ability to converse in local language.
-Graduate in Computer Science or IT At least 2 years work experience in the relevant field.
-Formal training in IT/mobile applications.
-Experience in working with technology and software application support.
-Previous experience in working with front line workers of Government Department and training on IT/Mobiles/Compute₹ Good oral and written communication skills in local language.
-Computer Iteracy must.
+PROJECT ASSOCIATE 1 per 20 district includes courses on training/capacity building management in nutrition/public health with at least 55% marks At least 3 years' experience in planning and implementing behaviour change communication and capacity building interventions in public health/ nutrition programmes. • Expertise in MS Office including Word, Excel and PowerPoint. • Professional experience in planning, implementation and monitoring of training programs and state and district levels. • Excellent oral and written communication skills in English and ability to converse in local language.
+ATE 1 • At least 2 years work experience in the relevant field. • Formal training in IT/mobile applications. • Experience in working with technology and software application support. • Previous experience in working with front line workers of Government Department and training on IT/Mobiles/Compute₹ • Good oral and written communication skills in local language. • Computer literacy must.

 ACCOUNTANT 1 per 30 district PG degree in Commerce/ Accounting/ CWA-Inter/CA- Inter with at least 50% marks.
-At least 3 years' experience in accounting with exposure in budgeting &amp; audit out of which 1 year should be in Government/ PSU.
+At least 3 years' experience in accounting with exposure in budgeting & audit out of which 1 year should be in Government/ PSU.
 Expertise in MS Office including Word, Excel and PowerPoint.
 Or Government employees retired as Accountant with at least five year' experience/Accounts Officer/Audit Officer with at least 3 year' experience.

 SECRETARIAL ASSISTANT 2 As per State norms

 OFFICE MESSENGER 2 As per State norms

 District level

-Position Qualifications DC 1 per district Graduate or Certification/ Diploma in Computer Science or IT At least 2 years' experience in application maintenance &amp; support.
-Good oral and written communication skills in local language.
-Computer literacy must.
-Willingness to travel a must.
-Mandatorily local candidates should be engaged.
-PA 1 per district Graduate Degree/Post Graduate Diploma in Management/ Social Sciences/ Nutrition, Minimum 2 years work experience of capacity building, with supervisory skills Good oral and written communication skills in local language and fair skills in English Good computer skills/knowledge of internet/email Ability to work in a team and willingness to travel extensively.
-Mandatorily local candidates should be engaged.
+Position Qualifications DC 1 per district Graduate or Certification/ Diploma in Computer Science or IT • At least 2 years' experience in application maintenance & support. • Good oral and written communication skills in local language. • Computer literacy must. • Willingness to travel a must. • Mandatorily local candidates should be engaged.
+PA 1 per district Graduate Degree/Post Graduate Diploma in Management/ Social Sciences/ Nutrition, • Minimum 2 years work experience of capacity building, with supervisory skills • Good oral and written communication skills in local language and fair skills in English • Good computer skills/knowledge of internet/email • Ability to work in a team and willingness to travel extensively. • Mandatorily local candidates should be engaged.
 Block level BC 1 @ per block Graduate.
 At least 2 years' experience of working with technology and software application support.
 Good oral and written communication in local language.
 Mandatorily local candidates should be engaged.